Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Meaning:

-To proceed with maximum effort and speed.
+To move forward with maximum effort and determination.

 Usage: